brenoakihiromorimoto/GenAI-Course/README.md

 ## Features
 - A TXT file with 10 examples of Home descriptions: **Listings(.txt)**.
+- A IPYNB file with step by step development called **HomeMatch_V2.ipynb**:
   - Generating realistic real estate listings using a Large Language Model (LLM).
   - Storing listing embeddings in a vector database.
   - Semantic search of listings based on buyer preferences.
   - Augmenting listing descriptions based on buyer preferences.
+- A IPYNB file with final demo app with some adaptations to deployment environment called **home_match_app.ipynb**.
+  - Run the application.

 ## How to Run